AKB0N/flutter_wallpaper/README.md

 -   **Android:** This plugin works seamlessly on all supported Android versions.
 -   **iOS:**
-  -   **Setting Wallpaper:** Setting a wallpaper programmatically on iOS is limited due to Apple's security policies.
-This plugin works on iOS 16+, and it may not work in all scenarios, and will be able to change only the lockscreen.
-  -   **Clearing Wallpaper:** Clearing the wallpaper is currently not supported on iOS.
-  -   **Saving to Gallery**: Saving image to photo gallery is supported by the package `image_gallery_saver`.
+  -   **Downloading Wallpapers:** Downloading and saving Wallpapers to the photo gallery is fully supported on iOS using this package.

 ## Contributing